8hcraft/Botanica-project/Botanica Project description.md

     Trees owners are throwing the parties to get attention of the other Gotchi Gardeners in the matter of Jubilee celebration.
 Specific number of gotchis must to stay on your parcel with the agin tree, to in order to celebrate Jubilee together.

+!?All the gotchis attending the party reciving +1 Gardening skill?!

 **Jubilee** in few words:
 1) Certain number of tree rings (max cap at the current age)
 2) Certain number of gotchis on your parcel at the time of Jubilee (age claiming)